 Most previous studies of all the interventions were small, and both the physical activity or stress reduction interventions were also very intensive with supervised sessions - and very difficult to implement in resource-stretched primary care.
 This is the only large pragmatic trial of relatively light touch interventions that could be very widely used.

 The current study documents a statistically significant reduction in the incidence of Illness when people are advised to use a robustly developed behavioural physical activity and stress management website; although the reduction was modest (a 5% relative reduction) this could have an important impact in population terms given the highly scalable nature of the intervention, and the impact was greater among those at higher risk (both comorbidities and recurrent illnesses).
 Both sprays reduced overall illness duration by around 20%, and resulted in a 20-30% reduction in days lost of work or normal activity.
 All the interventions reduce antibiotic use (a relative risk reduction of more than 25%) and also the number of days with more severe symptoms.
-There was only moderate adherence to the interventions, and the CACE analysis suggests that the estimate of effectiveness is likely to be considerably larger with better adherence.
+There was only moderate adherence to the interventions, and the CACE analysis suggests that the estimate of effectiveness is likely to be larger with better adherence.
 Further research should address strategies to improve adherence in implementing these interventions.

 Implications of all the available evidence.
-If widely used these interventions could potentially have a important impact for antimicrobial stewardship, and in reducing the impact of respiratory viruses for patients, the health service and the wider economy.
+If widely advocated, these simple scalable interventions could potentially have an important role in antimicrobial stewardship, and reducing the impact of respiratory viruses.

 Introduction